maxmind/mmdb-from-go-blogpost/README.md

    - We will take a pathname to the MMDB file and call [`mmdbwriter.Load()`](https://pkg.go.dev/github.com/maxmind/mmdbwriter?tab=doc#Load) on it, returning `writer`, an [`*mmdbwriter.Tree`](https://pkg.go.dev/github.com/maxmind/mmdbwriter?tab=doc#Tree).
 2. Add our own internal department data to the appropriate IP ranges.
    - We will call [`writer.InsertFunc()`](https://pkg.go.dev/github.com/maxmind/mmdbwriter?tab=doc#Tree.InsertFunc) once for each department's IP range.
-3. Write the augmented database to a new MMDB file.
+3. Write the enriched database to a new MMDB file.
    - We will call [`writer.WriteTo()`](https://pkg.go.dev/github.com/maxmind/mmdbwriter?tab=doc#Tree.WriteTo).
-4. Look up the new data in the augmented database to confirm our additions.
+4. Look up the new data in the enriched database to confirm our additions.
    - We will use the [`mmdbinspect`](https://github.com/maxmind/mmdbinspect) tool to see our new data in the MMDB file we've built and compare a few ranges in it to those in the old GeoLite2 Country MMDB file.

 The full code is presented in the next section.
 Let's dive in!